Updated: Sept. 15, 2025

 Providers should continue to test patients with clinical symptoms suggestive of mpox and offer or recommend mpox vaccination as part of routine STD care.

 In addition, DPH strongly recommends that people receive both doses of the mpox vaccination prior to activities that could lead to high-risk contact.
 There is some protection after the first dose, but the best protection occurs two weeks after the second dose.
-Jynneos vaccine continues to be made available through DPH and selected provider clinics that routinely provide STD and HIV clinical services to those most at risk of exposure.
-You may search for options near you on the mpox vaccine provider map.
+Talk to your health care provider to get a prescription for the mpox vaccine.

 Educational Materials